Our Gang: 1922–1925: early years

 According to Roach, he devised the idea for Our Gang in 1921 after auditioning a child actress whom he believed to be overly rehearsed and wearing excessive makeup.
 Through his window, Roach saw some children arguing over sticks of wood in a lumberyard and thought that a series of film shorts about children being themselves might be a success.

-Our Gang also had its roots in an canceled Roach short-subject series revolving around the adventures of a black boy called "Sunshine Sammy", played by Ernie Morrison.
+Our Gang also had its roots in a canceled Roach short-subject series revolving around the adventures of a black boy called "Sunshine Sammy", played by Ernie Morrison.
 As some theater owners had been wary of booking shorts focused on a black boy, the series ended after just one entry, The Pickaninny (1921), was produced.
 The character became a focus of the new Our Gang series.

 Under the supervision of Charley Chase, work began on the first two-reel shorts in the new "kids-and-pets" series, to be called Hal Roach's Rascals, later that year.
 Fred C. Newmeyer directed the first pilot film, entitled Our Gang, but Roach scrapped Newmeyer's work and commissioned former fireman Robert F. McGowan to reshoot the film.
 Roach tested it at several theaters around Hollywood to receptive audiences, and some in the press expressed a desire for additional films.
 The colloquial usage of the term Our Gang caused it to become the series' second official title, with the title cards reading "Our Gang Comedies: Hal Roach presents His Rascals in..."
 The series was officially called both Our Gang and Hal Roach's Rascals until 1932, when Our Gang became the sole title of the series.